AdamBurysek/adam-planet/README.md

 ## TODO

-- [ ] Rewrite the form using useForm hook
+- [ ] Rewrite the form using React Hook Form
 - [ ] Integrate an email service with the form
 - [ ] Implement a cookie handler